-That’s the million-dollar question, isn’t it?
-I’ve had the luck of performing several roles throughout my life: I’ve been a daughter, a writer, a startup-investor (less exciting that it sounds), a CEO, CTO, and COO.
+That's the million-dollar question, isn't it?
+I've had the luck of performing several roles throughout my life: I've been a daughter, a writer, a startup investor (less exciting than it sounds), a CEO, CTO, and COO.
 A software developer.
 A web designer.
-I’ve been a freelancer and a so-called entrepreneur.
+I've been a freelancer and a so-called entrepreneur.
 Most of all, however, I think of myself as a builder.

 How do I work?

-I’m someone who will never take herself quite seriously, and thus will joke continuously.
-About 85% of what I’ll say will be said in jest, and the 15% remaining is probably not worth hearing nor considering.
+I'm someone who will never take herself too seriously, and thus will joke continuously.
+About 85% of what I say will be said in jest, and the remaining 15% is probably not worth hearing or considering.
 Disclaimer: those statistics may be off.
 And that's part of the fun!

-Family matters, most of the time, and so do friends and hobbies.
+Family matters, most of the time, as do friends and hobbies.

-Work can always be important, as well.
-I do my best to immerse myself in whatever I’ve set myself to do and leave nothing on the table, no matter the cost, nor the challenge, as exciting—or unhealthy—as that may be.
+Work can always be important, too.
+I do my best to immerse myself in whatever I've set out to do and leave nothing on the table, no matter the cost or the challenge, as exciting—or unhealthy—as that may be.

-I also possess high standards and expectations about things should work, but do my best to hold them only for myself, never judging nor measuring others around them.
-I believe everyone has plenty to offer, and if I can work with them—learn with them—then we can collaborate and built the kind of amazing things that will make us both proud.
+I also possess high standards and expectations about how things should work, but I do my best to hold them only for myself, never judging or measuring others against them.
+I believe everyone has plenty to offer, and if I can work with them—learn from them—then we can collaborate and build the kind of amazing things that will make us both proud.

-The idea that people should be free to run around—and amok–is important to me, as well.
-I support others by sharing suggestions, and perchance my vision and insights, but never assuming they my thoughts are the right ones, nor the only ones, and that everyone is welcomed to try their best, battle-testing and learning through their own set of believes and insights.
-That’s where the learning happen (and the scars form).
+The idea that people should be free to run around—and amok—is important to me, as well.
+I support others by sharing suggestions, and perhaps my vision and insights, but never assuming my thoughts are the right ones, nor the only ones, and that everyone is welcome to try their best, battle-testing and learning through their own set of beliefs and insights.
+That's where the learning happens (and the scars form).

-I also tend to speak fast—quite fast—in both Spanish and English, which may make someone feel like I'm saying something important and they shouldn't interrupt me.
+I also tend to speak fast—quite fast—in both Spanish and English, which may make it seem like I'm saying something important and people shouldn't interrupt me.
 In reality, interruptions are not only welcomed, but encouraged.

 Finally, I love healthy discourse.
-I live for debate, the metaphorical clash of swords casts from arguments and shields forged by words.
-The more someone forces me to think and learn and grow, the more I’ll cherish our interactions, and look forward to our next skirmish.
+I live for debate, the metaphorical clash of swords cast from arguments and shields forged by words.
+The more someone pushes me to think, learn, and grow, the more I'll cherish our interactions and look forward to our next skirmish.

 When do I work?

-I learned a while ago to listen and adapt my work process to what’s more beneficial for my mind, body and attention span (something that may be quite varied as I wield a degree of adult ADHD, which remains mostly under control, even if it means immersing myself in plenty of hobbies).
+I learned a while ago to listen and adapt my work process to what works best for my mind, body, and attention span (something that can vary quite a bit given that I have adult ADHD, which I keep mostly under control, even if it means diving into plenty of hobbies).

-A while back, that meant working during the nights, having only darkness to call my companion.
+A while back, that meant working nights, with only darkness as my companion.
 And pets.
 Or partners.
-But let's not digress, nor let them know my priorities in poetic license.

 Nowadays, though, I find myself being more productive early in the morning.

-I’ve recently updated my schedule to start at 11 AM PET and end at 8 PM PET, due to me wanting to use some early time to work on some personal projects, but take those “start” and “end” qualifiers as loosely-defined ones, as I’m most of the time still starting way earlier and ending up somewhat later as well.
+I've recently updated my schedule to start at 10 AM PET and end at 7 PM PET because I wanted to use the early hours to work on some personal projects, but take those "start" and "end" times loosely—I'm usually starting earlier and finishing later anyway.

-I do try my best to remain available 24/7 of the time, for whatever the reason, for as long as I’m around.
+I do try my best to remain available 24/7, for whatever reason, as long as I'm around.
 And I tend to be around.
-However, expect a somewhat extended delay if reaching out to me past 10 PM or during weekends or holidays.
+However, expect a somewhat extended delay if you reach out to me past 10 PM or during weekends or holidays.

 How do I prefer to work?